ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 ### Interpretability

-A model is __interpretable__ if the model is simple and self-interpretable.
+A model is __interpretable__ if the model is simple and self-explanatory.
 There are several forms of
 [self-explanatory models](https://christophm.github.io/interpretable-ml-book/simple.html),
 e.g., [decision sets](https://www-cs-faculty.stanford.edu/people/jure/pubs/interpretable-kdd16.pdf),